-1. Any anterior segment infection, inflammation, or abnormality or disease (including systemic) that contraindicates contact lens wear, as determined by the investigator

-- 2. Any use of systemic or ocular medications for which contact lens wear could be contraindicated, as determined by the investigator. - 3.
+- 1. Any anterior segment infection, inflammation, or abnormality or disease (including systemic) that contraindicates contact lens wear, as determined by the investigator. - 2.
+Any use of systemic or ocular medications for which contact lens wear could be contraindicated, as determined by the investigator. - 3.
 History of refractive surgery or plan to have refractive surgery during the study or irregular cornea in either eye. - 4.
 Ocular or intraocular surgery (excluding placement of punctal plugs) within the previous 12 months or planned during the study. - 5.
-Biomicroscopy findings at screening that are moderate (Grade 3) or higher and/or corneal vascularization that is mild (Grade 2) or higher; presence of corneal infiltrates - 6.
-Current or history of pathologically dry eye in either eye that, in the opinion of the nvestigator, would preclude contact lens wear. - 7.
+Biomicroscopy findings at screening that are moderate (Grade 3) or higher and/or corneal vascularization that is mild (Grade 2) or higher; presence of corneal infiltrates. - 6.
+Current or history of pathologically dry eye in either eye that, in the opinion of the investigator, would preclude contact lens wear. - 7.
 Current or history of herpetic keratitis in either eye. - 8.
-Eye injury in either eye within 12 weeks immediately prior to enrollment for this trial. - 9.
-Current or history of intolerance, hypersensitivity or allergy to any component of the study products. - 10.
-Any use of topical ocular medications and artificial tear or rewetting drops that would require instillation during contact lens wear. - 11.
-The investigator, his/her staff, family members of the investigator, family members of the investigator's staff, or individuals living in the households of the aforementioned persons may not participate in the study. - 12.
-Participation of the subject in a clinical trial within the previous 30 days or currently enrolled in any clinical trial. - 13.
-Monovision and multifocal contact lens wearers. - 14.
-Daily Disposable contact lens wearers - 15.
-Habitual Biofinity Toric/Biofinity Toric XR contact lens wearers in the past 3 months prior to consent.
+Eye injury in either eye within twelve weeks immediately prior to enrollment for this trial. - 9.
+Current or history of intolerance, hypersensitivity, or allergy to any component of the study products. - 10.
+Wearing habitual contact lenses in an extended wear modality (routinely sleeping in lenses for at least 1 night per week) over the last 3 months prior to enrollment.

+- 11. Any use of topical ocular medications and artificial tear or rewetting drops that would require instillation during contact lens wear. - 12.
+The investigator, his/her staff, family members of the investigator, family members of the investigator's staff, or individuals living in the households of the aforementioned persons may not participate in the study. - 13.
+Participation of the subject in a clinical trial within the previous 30 days or currently enrolled in any clinical trial. - 14.
+Habitual AOHP contact lens wearers and current habitual wearers of any daily disposable contact lenses.